LeftyGal/html200-ecommerce-project/README.md

 ## Testing Part I
 [update this section with information about the testing steps you took to ensure site quality]

-Used both Responsive WEB Design Checker and Web Page Test to test site both on various devices and on various web browsers in various locations around the world.
+-Used both Responsive WEB Design Checker and Web Page Test to test site both on various devices and on various web browsers in various locations around the world.

-I tested on 15 devices total, these varied both in size and operating systems.
+-I tested on 15 devices total, these varied both in size and operating systems.
 I tested on sizes that  mirrorred the breakpoints of the webiste after using the dev tools in Chrome.

 Laptops/Desktops